ryanallen/words-of-my-perfect-teacher/README.md

 *bzhad pa rdo rje*, another name of [Garab Dorje](#garab-dorje).

 ## Vajra posture
-*rdo rje dkyil krung*, Skt. *vajrasana*, meditation posture with the legs crossed and the feet resting on the thighs.
+*rdo rje dkyil krung*, Skt. *vajrāsana*, meditation posture with the legs crossed and the feet resting on the thighs.

 ## Vajra recitation
 *rdo rje bzlas pa*, recitation of mantras in concert with inhalation, holding and exhalation.